Extended play

-An extended play (EP) is a musical recording that contains more tracks than a single but fewer than an album or LP record.
-Contemporary EPs generally contain four or five tracks, and are considered "less expensive and time-consuming" for an artist to produce than an album.
-An EP originally referred to specific types of records other than 78 rpm standard play (SP) and LP, but it is now applied to mid-length CDs and downloads as well.
-In K-pop they are usually referred to as mini albums.
-Ricardo Baca of The Denver Post said, "EPs—originally extended-play 'single' releases that are shorter than traditional albums—have long been popular with punk and indie bands."
-In the United Kingdom, the Official Chart Company defines a boundary between EP and album classification at 25 minutes of maximum length and no more than four tracks (not counting alternative versions of featured songs, if present).
+An extended play (EP) is a musical recording that contains more tracks than a single but fewer than an album.
+Contemporary EPs generally contain up to eight tracks and have a playing time of 15 to 30 minutes.
+An EP is usually less cohesive than an album and more "non-committal".

+An extended play (EP) originally referred to a specific type of 45 rpm phonograph record other than 78 rpm standard play (SP) and 33 rpm long play (LP), but as of 2025, also applies to mid-length CDs and downloads.
+EPs are considered "less expensive and less time-consuming" for an artist to produce than an album, and have long been popular with punk and indie bands.
+In K-pop and J-pop, they are usually referred to as mini-albums.

 Background

 History

-EPs were released in various sizes in different eras.
-The earliest multi-track records, issued around 1919 by Grey Gull Records, were vertically cut 78rpm discs known as "2-in-1" records.
-These had finer than usual grooves, like Edison Disc Records.
-By 1949, when the 45rpm single and 33rpm LP were competing formats, seven-inch 45rpm singles had a maximum playing time of only about four minutes per side.
+In the 1940s, when the 45 rpm single and 331/3 rpm LP were competing formats, 7-inch 45 rpm singles had a maximum playing time of only about four minutes per side.
 Partly as an attempt to compete with the LP introduced in 1948 by rival Columbia, RCA Victor introduced "Extended Play" 45s during 1952.
-Their narrower grooves, achieved by lowering the cutting levels and sound compression optionally, enabled them to hold up to 7.5 minutes per side—but still be played by a standard 45rpm phonograph.
-In the early era record companies released the entire content of LPs as 45rpm EPs.
-These were usually 10-inch LPs (released until the mid-1950s) split onto two seven-inch EPs or 12-inch LPs split onto three seven-inch EPs, either sold separately or together in gatefold covers.
+Their narrower grooves, achieved by lowering the cutting levels and sound compression optionally, enabled them to hold up to 7.5 minutes per side—but still be played by a standard 45 rpm phonograph.
+In the early era, record companies released the entire content of LPs as 45 rpm EPs.
+These were usually 10-inch (25-cm) LPs (released until the mid-1950s) split onto two 7-inch EPs or 12-inch (30-cm) LPs split onto three 7-inch EPs, either sold separately or together in gatefold covers.
 This practice became much less common with the advent of triple-speed-available phonographs.

 Introduced by RCA in the US in 1952, EMI issued the first EPs in Britain in April 1954.
-EPs were usually compilations of singles or album samplers and were typically played at 45rpm on seven-inch (18 cm) discs, with two songs on each side.
+EPs were typically compilations of singles or album samplers and were played at 45 rpm on 7-inch (18-cm) discs, with two songs on each side.

+The manufacturing price of an EP was a little more than that of a single.
+Thus, they were a bargain for those who did not own the LPs from which the tracks were taken.